You may have concerns around equality issues when considering your career options and jobs or future courses. These may

 For links to advice on each of the above topics, see our Information resources via the link to the right of this page.

 Although many students are anxious that their disability / dyslexia will have an impact on their career choices, this is often not the case.
 It is likely that throughout your education and life in general, you will have developed a range of sophisticated coping strategies and approaches to handling obstacles which you have faced.
 So, your disability may have no impact on your future career plans.

-However – the advice which a careers adviser would give to any student or graduate in relation to their career decision making is to ‘play to your strengths’.
-Through an individual discussion with a careers adviser you might find it useful to explore your current career aspirations, to use their assistance to broaden out your idea and also to identify what, if any, ‘reasonable adjustments’ could be put into place to address any problems you anticipate.
+The advice which a careers adviser would give to any student or graduate in relation to their career decision making is to ‘play to your strengths’.
+Through an individual discussion with a careers adviser you might find it useful to explore your current career aspirations, to use their assistance to identify possible careers, or to identify what, if any, ‘reasonable adjustments’ could be put into place to address any problems you anticipate.
 You can book appointments with the Careers Service via Career Connect (see the link on the right of this page).

 Research how 'disability positive' an employer is

 Some employers use the UK Government's 'Disability Confident' scheme (previously the 'Two Ticks' scheme).
 Under the scheme, these employers operate a policy of positive discrimination in the recruitment and retention of disabled employees and those with a specific learning difficulty such as dyslexia.
 You can see a list of employers who have signed up to the scheme on the UK Government website.
 Where possible, all candidates who have declared a disability and meet the basic selection criteria, will automatically be offered an interview.